 All receivables are reported at their gross value and, where appropriate, are reduced by the estimated portion that is expected to be uncollectible.
 Receivables from and payables to external parties are reported separately and are not offset, unless a legal right of offset exists.
-At July 31, 2019, an allowance of \$4,500 was provided for possible uncollectible sewer accounts.
-An allowance for possible uncollectible property taxes receivable was not considered necessary.
+At July 31, 2020, allowances of \$4,500 were provided for possible uncollectible sewer accounts.